equinor/segyio/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/segyio)](https://pypi.org/project/segyio/)
 [![Read the Docs](https://img.shields.io/readthedocs/segyio)](https://segyio.readthedocs.io/)

-> [!NOTE]
-> 🚧 *segyio 2.0* is under construction in the `main` branch. 🚧
->
-> New major release is intended to have better support for SEG-Y 2.1 revision.
->
-> ⚠️ Users should be prepared for possible breaking changes.
+Development of segyio 2.0 (which improves support for SEG-Y 2.1 revision) happens in the `main` branch. `2.0.0-alpha.1` pre-release is published, but further development and support are, for the moment, put on hold.

+Support for segyio 1.0 releases happens in `segyio-1.x` branch, mostly via backporting of relevant commits from `main`.

 ## Documentation ##